waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Cerulean City Investigation
 - **Outcome:** Defeated the Rocket Grunt in the backyard area and Gym Leader Misty in a rematch.
 However, Officer Jenny at (29, 13) is still blocking the path east to Route 9.
 This investigation is concluded.

-## Confirmed Assumptions
+## Confirmed Assumptions & Verified Sequences
 - **Assumption:** The Jigglypuff at (2, 4) in the Pewter Pokémon Center is decorative. **Status: Confirmed.**
 - **Assumption:** The PC at (14, 4) in the Pewter Pokémon Center functions normally. **Status: Confirmed.**
-- **Item Traps:** Some overworld items (Poké Balls) can be traps that trigger a wild Pokémon battle (e.g., Electrode in Cerulean City).
+- **Item Traps:** Some overworld items (Poké Balls) can be traps that trigger a wild Pokémon battle.
-### HM Usage (Manual Sequence)
-- To use Surf from a land tile adjacent to water, you must be facing the water.
-- The correct button sequence is: Start -> A (select POKéMON) -> [Navigate to Pokémon] -> A (select Pokémon) -> A (select SURF).
-- For my current party, the cursor in the party menu defaults to the 5th Pokémon (REVENANT).
-To select NEPTUNE (slot 3), the sequence is: Up, Up.
-## Manually Verified Button Sequences
-### Use Surf (from overworld) - Reliable Sequence
+- **Manually Verified: Use Surf (from overworld):**
-- **Context:** This sequence is robust and works regardless of the cursor's starting position.
+    - **Context:** This sequence is robust and works from the overworld when the Start Menu cursor defaults to 'POKéDEX'.
 It assumes NEPTUNE is in party slot 3 and SURF is its 4th move.
-- **Logic:** It resets the cursor to the top of each menu before navigating to the correct option.
-- **Button Sequence:** Start, Up (x10), Down, A, Up (x10), Down, Down, A, Up (x10), Down, Down, Down, A
+    - **Sequence:** Start, Down, A, Down, Down, A, Down, Down, Down, A